ElektraInitiative/libelektra/doc/tutorials/arrays.md

 - implicitly (e.g. the data below the array parent is stored as array/list/sequence in the config file), or
 - explicitly (e.g. the plugin stores the metakey `array` directly in the config file)

 .
-Either way, in some situations you might have to add this value manually via `kdb meta-set`:
+Either way, in some situations you might have to add this value manually via `kdb meta set`:

 ```sh
 # Add array elements